MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction type

 Transaction type represents the timing and context of the financial impact on a project.
-It's represented by an option set that has the following supported values in Project Operations:
+This is represented by an option set that has the following supported values in Project Operations:

   - Cost
   - Project contract